-Home cooked meals definitely make us happier every time we go home from a very stressful day.
-However, wouldn’t it be satisfying to taste homemade Filipino dishes with a twist?
-Sentro 1771, a restaurant in Greenbelt, offers the kind of Filipino cuisine that we have never tasted before.
-The restaurant presents and cooks Filipino dishes in a different way making it stand out among other Filipino restaurants.
+Home-cooked meals definitely make us happier every time we come home from a stressful day.
+However, wouldn’t it be satisfying to taste homemade Filipino dishes with a twist — even when dining out?
+Sentro 1771, a well-known restaurant in Greenbelt, is a standout restaurant in Makati that reimagines classic Filipino cuisine in fresh and creative ways.
+The way they present and cook traditional dishes sets them apart from typical Filipino restaurants, offering a unique and memorable dining experience.

 Chateau Group of Restaurants, also known as 1771 Restaurants, all have delicious dishes thanks to Chef Vicky Pacheco.
 I have personally known her because I was a part of the company before, and I can attest to her big dedication when it comes to improvement.
 Meanwhile, I was invited by OpenRice Philippines last December 3, 2013 to dine at Sentro 1771.